frankxujobs2023/frankxujobs2023.github.io/_posts/2022-05-01-Intents-Classification.md

-Some companies have highly efficient and effective customer service centers that provide fast, accurate, and personalized support to customers, while others may struggle with long wait times, unhelpful agents, and low customer satisfaction ratings.
-Currently, with the development of AI technologies, AI-powered call center solutions can use natural language processing and sentiment analysis to automatically route calls to the most appropriate agent based on the caller's language, tone, and emotional state.
+With the development of AI technologies, AI-powered call center solutions can use natural language processing and sentiment analysis to automatically route calls to the most appropriate agent based on the caller's language, tone, and emotional state.
 This can help improve call resolution rates and reduce customer wait times.
 > **Contact Drver Analysis (CDA)** is able to help call center identify the most high frequent questions or topics during the calls.